 6. Chickens or fouls, ducks, geese and turkeys are the four common species of poultry and they are very economical.
 The former are the most common and important both in the tropics and elsewhere and are the species chosen for detailed study.

-There are different types of poultry farming you can go into in Nigeria as a Nigerian youth.
+There are different poultry farming ideas you can go into in Nigeria as a Nigerian youth.
 These are:

 1. Broiler Farming